anolilab/sayhi/README.md

 Fork the project, create a feature branch, and send us a pull request.

-If you would like to help take a look at the [list of issues](http://github.com/narrowspark/framework/issues).
+If you would like to help take a look at the [list of issues](http://github.com/anolilab/sayhi/issues).

 ## Requirements
-grunt, grunt-cli, grunt-contrib-clean, grunt-contrib-nodeunit, grunt-contrib-watch, grunt-debug-task, grunt-extend, grunt-mkdir, grunt-newer, grunt-notify, grunt-npm-install, grunt-shell, jit-grunt, load-grunt-config, load-grunt-tasks, time-grunt
+ansi-regex, ansi-styles, chalk, minimist, pad-component, string-length, strip-ansi, taketalk, word-wrap

 ## Authors